danielluca/gridddle.js/README.md

 2. Insert gridddle.js to your web file.

 3. Open the gridddle.js file and insert your baseline grid height into the function.
+For expample 8.
 ```
 CreateBaselineGrid(heightOfBaselineGrid);
 ```